yuukibarns/snacks.nvim/docs/scope.md

   min_size = 2,
-  -- try to expand the scope to this size max_size = nil, siblings = false, -- expand single line scopes with single line siblings -- what buffers to attach to filter = function(buf)
+  -- try to expand the scope to this size max_size = nil, edge = true, -- include the edge of the scope (typically the line above and below with smaller indent) siblings = false, -- expand single line scopes with single line siblings -- what buffers to attach to filter = function(buf)